GetStream/stream-video-android/README.md

 ## 👩‍💻 Free for Makers 👨‍💻

 Stream is free for most side and hobby projects.
 To qualify, your project/company needs to have < 5 team members and < $10k in monthly revenue.
 Makers get $100 in monthly credit for video for free.
+For more details, check out the [Maker Account](https://getstream.io/maker-account?utm_source=Github&utm_medium=Github_Repo_Content_Ad&utm_content=Developer&utm_campaign=Github_Android_Video_SDK&utm_term=DevRelOss).

 ## 💡Supported Features💡